seacar/startup-template/README.md

 A production-ready, full-stack startup template based on optimal tech stack for 2026.

+> **Note:** Supabase authentication middleware is **disabled by default** to allow immediate deployment of the landing page.
+See `frontend/SUPABASE_SETUP.md` for instructions to enable it when needed.

 ## Stack Overview

 - **Backend**: FastAPI + Uvicorn + Supabase + Railway